technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     ![](./media/image11.png)

     **Note**: If, for some reasons, you keep getting **Something went wrong** error when clicking the **Generate** button       after attaching the referenced document dismiss        the error and proceed with the next step

     ![](./media/image26.png)

-10. Open the file in a browser and copy its path using the Share option, then paste the path into the prompt following the forward slash (/).
+    Open the file in a browser and copy its path using the Share option, then paste the path into the prompt following the      forward slash (/).

     ![](./media/image27.png)

     ![](./media/image28.png)

+    **Important**: Even after trying with the alternate option, if you see the same “something went wrong” exception, then instead of using the web client of Word try using the desktop version of Word.

+    If it works when using the desktop version of Word, please follow the same in the upcoming labs, if you see the “something went wrong” exception when clicking **Generate** button.

-11. At this point, Copilot extracts the financial results from the Income Statement and drafts a speech.
+10. At this point, Copilot extracts the financial results from the Income Statement and drafts a speech.

     ![](./media/image12.png)

-12. After reviewing the speech, you decide that it's a good starting point, although there are a few areas that you want to modify.
+11. After reviewing the speech, you decide that it's a good starting point, although there are a few areas that you want to modify.
 In the Copilot window at the end of the speech, select the **Keep it** button.

-13. You want to begin by reviewing any changes suggested by the Copilot Editor.
+12. You want to begin by reviewing any changes suggested by the Copilot Editor.
 Select the **Editor** icon that appears in the menu bar at the top of the page.